opentable/grunt-deployment-logger/README.md

           port: 6379,
           list: 'logstash',
           type: 'myproject-deployment-message',
-          message: 'finished deployment of version 1.2.3'
+          message: 'finished deployment of version 1.2.3',
+          timestamp: new Date().toISOString() // default timestamp is unix milliseconds, you can override it if you want ISO or something else
         }
       }
     }